-NASA has anounced today that the space probe Pioneer 1 has actualy left the solar system and is now in interstella space.
+NASA has anounced today that the space probe Voyager 1 has actualy left the solar system and is now in interstella space.

 Therefore, I have re-blogged this story.